 A tapenade is a spread usually made from crushed olives and capers.
 While it likely originated in the Mediterranean diet regions, where capers are from, tapenade became popular in France’s Provençal region in the south.
 There, tapenade is usually served alongside bread or crackers, so you can add as much or as little of the spread atop.
 It’s also mixed with butter and used to stuff chicken or cook fish with.

 Though olives and capers are tapenade staples, different regions also add in their own favorite mix-ins to jazz up the original.
-Sun-dried tomatoes, roasted garlic, anchovies and eggplant are all common additions that take a traditional olive tapenade and make it even better.
+Sun-dried tomatoes, roasted garlic, anchovies and eggplant are all common additions that take a traditional olive tapenade and make it even more unique.

 The heart-healthy, cholesterol-lowering foods like nutrition-rich olive oil, garlic, anchovy, eggplant and the like are what helped make the Mediterranean diet so famous.